sjp38/hackermail/USAGE.md

 Users can list mails of specific mailing list on the manifest file via `list` sub-command.
 By default, it lists the downloaded mails of the mailing list that sent within last three days.
-Users can let the command to do dowloading of the mails together via `--fetch` option.
+Users can let the command to do downloading of the mails together via `--fetch` option.
 The sent time range of the mails to list can be adjusted using `--since` and `--until` options.